paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Expect to make a time commitment towards your qualification of approximately 50 hours</p>
 </blockquote>

-Learn more about the [Dive Master course](https://www.padi.com/courses/divemaster)
+Learn more about the [Dive Master course](https://www.padi.com/courses/divemaster) *note, this link opens an external page.*

 **If you would like to book our Dive Master course, please [Contact Us](/contact?message=Enquiry%20about%20DiveMaster%20Course).**